cryptographic provenance · App Intents · MCP

 ?What makes a proof quantum-safe?+

-Production quantum-safe mode requires every checkpoint, segment closure, and bundle signature to include a valid ML-DSA-65 (FIPS 204) signature in addition to the P-256 lane.
-Selective disclosure uses transparent hash-based STARK/FRI proof envelopes rather than pairing-based SNARK assumptions.
+Production quantum-safe mode requires signed event, checkpoint, segment, and witness records to carry a valid ML-DSA-65 (FIPS 204) lane in addition to the protected P-256 primary lane.
+Selective proof exports use transparent hash-based STARK/FRI commitment envelopes rather than pairing-based SNARK assumptions.

 ?Is this zero-knowledge?+

-Pedigree exports a quantum-safe selective-proof envelope today: STARK/FRI public inputs, transcript hashes, and Merkle commitments that Inspector can recompute.
+MadeMark exports a quantum-safe selective-proof commitment envelope today: STARK/FRI public inputs, transcript hashes, and Merkle commitments that Inspector and auditctl can recompute.
 A full hidden-witness STARK verifier is the next integration step before policy predicates should be marketed as complete ZK proofs.

 ?Can a privileged attacker delete local files?+